arimah/plural-rules/README.md

 ## About

 In English, plurals are pretty straightforward.
 Nouns are singular if the number is 1, plural otherwise: 0 things, 1 thing, 2 things, 3 things, and so on.
 In French, singular is used for 0 as well: 0 truc, 1 truc, 2 trucs.
-Other languages go beyond simple singular vs plural, up to *six* distinct forms for Arabic.
+Other languages go beyond mere singular vs plural, up to *six* distinct forms for Arabic.
 The rules can get pretty complex.

-The [CLDR][] defines a simple [grammar for plural rules][cldr-plural-rules].
+The [CLDR][] defines a small [grammar for plural rules][cldr-plural-rules].
 This package parses rule definitions into a high-level syntax tree, and can evaluate such a syntax tree to find a number's plural category.
 See the CLDR for details on the plural rule syntax.

 This package can [parse rule sets](#parseruleset) with multiple categories, as in the example under [Usage](#usage).
 It can also [parse a single category rule](#parserule), as in `n mod 10 = 1`.
 The parser is strict and *will* throw an error if it encounters invalid syntax.